Helps you feel less queasy.

 - DizzinessDizziness17% for Scopolamine vs.0% for placebo

-What to expect when you start Transderm-Scop (Scopolamine)Skip what to expect section.
+What to expect when you take Transderm-Scop (Scopolamine)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Wash your hands after you place the patch.